dataspecer/ds-wdoi/comments-ideas/ideas.md

          1. A text based search on the classes names.
          2. A user searches for a class.
          3. Output would list classes as in current dataspecer.
-         4. The user would select a single class and show a detail.
+         4. The user would select a single class and could show a detail.
-         5. Then the user could finally select is as the root.
+         5. By clicking the line of the class, the user would select it as the root.
+         6. ?
+Inside detail, a user could see hierarchy info about parents and children.
+         7. ?
+By clicking on the info about the class inside detail, the user would navigate the hierarchy.
+         8. ?
+A back button on the main window could lead him back as he was cliking.
          - *detail of the classes*:
            - a name (label)
            - description (different language options)
-           - image?
+           - ? image
-           - **child and parent classes?** - Could the user browse it?
+           - ? **child and parent classes?** - Could the user browse it?
-           - **possible properties?** - But is it not a bit too much, it would be the same after root is selected?
+           - ? **possible properties?** - But is it not a bit too much, it would be the same after root is selected?
          - *comments*:
            - The classes will be in our backend.
            - The parent classes and child classes will make it possible to browse even without a browser.